-Join the cotton industry for a season – you might love it so much you want to stay!
+Thinking of joining the cotton industry for a season?
+You might love it so much you want to stay!

-During the busy times of the season the Australian cotton industry needs a part-time, mobile workforce – particularly at harvest time.
-This varies between the regions and according to seasonal conditions but is generally from about March to May.
-Another busy time is when the crop is growing fast over Summer.
+During the busy periods of the season, particularly during harvest, the Australian cotton industry needs a part-time, mobile workforce.
+Timeframes vary between the regions and according to seasonal conditions.
+Typically, harvest runs from March to May.
+Another busy time for growers is when the crop is growing fast over summer.

-Skilled and unskilled workers are welcome, and you needn’t have any experience on a farm.
-For lots of people, working during a cotton season can be the first time they’ve ever set foot on a farm!
+Skilled and unskilled workers are welcome, and you experience on a farm is not always essential.
+For a lot of people, working during a cotton season can be the first time they’ve ever set foot on a farm!

-Most of the work doesn’t require any particular skill set but hard working, practical people who are willing to learn fit best into a cotton farm operation.
+Most of the work doesn’t require any particular skill set but hard working, practical people who are willing to learn fit best on a cotton farm.
 Cotton growers also find that people who have a trade (or have had one in the past) are very handy around the farm.
 For example mechanics, welders, truck drivers, boiler makers and electricians.

 Men and women are equally welcome – and families are well catered for.

 No. All you need is a good work ethic, the ability to learn quickly from experienced farmers, an attitude for safety and the ability to work both on your own and in a team.
 If you’re asked to do a job that requires training, that will be provided to you free of charge by your employer (in most cases).

 Depending on the time in the season, casual workers may be asked to do a range of jobs, including:

 • Check/count bugs